sudara/melatonin_blur/README.md

 Debug is where we spend 95% of our day!
 Nothing worse than clicking around a janky low FPS UI, uncertain of how it will perform in Release.

 Because it directly talks to vendor vector libraries and the caching is still in play, Melatonin Blur is *almost* as fast in Debug as it is in Release.
-Individual drop shadows are up to 30x-50x faster and will stay in µs, not ms. The following chart is again on a logarithmic scale:
+Individual drop shadows are up to 30x-50x faster than a Debug Stack Blur, and timings will stay in µs, not ms. The following chart is again on a logarithmic scale:

 <img src="https://github.com/sudara/melatonin_blur/assets/472/9e6e0551-d6ca-4df6-a842-de09a9a6f5f3" width="550" />

 ### ARGB

-The problem with ARGB blurs is it's often used to blur a whole window or a big part of the screen.
-The blur itself usually has to be a good 32px or something to get a good result.
-So the sizes are large, the radii are large, and there are 4 channels.
-Yikes.
-Bad for performance.
+ARGB blurs are often used to blur a whole window or a big part of the screen.
+The blur itself usually has to be a good 32px or 48px something to look nice.
+So the image dimensions are large.
+The radii are large.
+And there are 4 channels.
+This is rough on performance.

 ARGB on Windows just about killed me.
 I tried many implementations, and [still have a few left to try](https://github.com/sudara/melatonin_blur/issues/2).
-But almost nothing outperforms Gin, so it's currently being used as the blur implementation backing Windows.
+Nothing consistenly outperforms Gin (vImage can get 2x on larger images but suffers on larger radii), so Gin is being used as the blur implementation backing Windows ARGB.

-Again, the key to getting usable performance is caching.

 ## FAQ